-Trusts are also common and allow the means for an individual to manage their estate while also naming successor trustees who can assume the responsibilities of the trust if you can no longer fulfill the duties.
+Trusts are also common as a means for an individual to manage their estate while also naming successor trustees who can assume trust responsibilities if they can no longer fulfill those duties.
 Since trusts are an established legal document, they are an excellent way to ease the probate process.